yashkosambia14/My_Projects/README.md

 4. How to build and train LSTM model using Keras from tensor flow.
 5. How to load dataset into Python environment.
 6. How to visualize your predicted data.

+## Project 05 [ Javascript Practice ]

+The goal of this project is to understand the javascriot syntax and write some functions that return following once called.

+1. Function 1 - Sum of Squares of Array
+2. Function 2 - A recursive function to find the Fibonacchi series
+3. Function 3 - Number of Vowels in a given string
+4. Function 4 - Factorial of a given Input